Understand event statuses

 How to choose the right status

-Leadif the event exists mainly to hold early details. - Move to
+- Start with Lead if the event exists mainly to hold early details.

-Proposalwhen pricing, options, or customer-facing documents are in motion. - Use
+- Move to Proposal when pricing or customer-facing documents are in motion.

-Bookedonly when the event is actually confirmed. - Close the loop with
+- Close the loop with Completed after delivery.

 What to watch closely